-These excesses and deficits are handicaps, much like blindness or deafness, rather than mental illness.
+These excesses and deficits are dysfunctions.
+They are handicaps, much like blindness or deafness, rather than mental illness.

 It is important to remember that people with handicaps often have other arenas in which they function with normal or even exceptional talents.
 Negative diagnostic labeling can be problematic if it labels and thereby stigmatizes the full person rather than the specific disability.